 In this lesson, we will learn what a hipster is, and the history, ideas, and style of dress of this subculture.
 We will also explore the criticisms against them, including claims of their inauthenticity.

-In this lesson you will learn the definition, history, activities, music preference, and style of dress of the Mod subculture.
-You will also learn about the clash of Mod and Rocker subcultures.
+In this lesson you'll learn the definition, history, activities, music preference, and style of dress of the mod subculture.
+You will also learn about the clash of mod and rocker subcultures.

 In this lesson, you will learn the defining characteristics, history, fashion, and activities of the preppy subculture.
 You will also about some characteristics and qualities that are associated with people in this subculture.